maetyu-d/fabric/README.md

 end
 ```

-This is a major reason `shape` should be a top-level family.
+Requires `shape` to be a top-level family.

-## What Should Be In Version 1

-Fabric should start small, but not too small.

-The best v1 is the smallest language that still expresses your core practical ideas.

 ## V1 Signal Types